 - They'll also stop to help visitors with recommendations and directions

-The southern town where the US Civil War started is now the friendliest city in the world, according to Conde Nast Traveler's 29th annual Readers' Choice Awards.
+The Southern town where the American Civil War started is now the friendliest city in the world, according to Conde Nast Traveler's 29th annual Readers' Choice Awards.

 "More and more people are going to Charleston," Conde Nast deputy digital editor Laura Redman tells CNN.